Knowledge about Herpes Dormancy and Reactivation

 To reduce the risk of herpes reactivation, there are several steps you can take:

-- Learn to recognise the signs.
-Pay close attention to any symptoms that could indicate the herpes virus is reactivating, such as tingling, itching or pain in the genital area or lips.
-See your doctor right away for an antiviral medication which can help prevent a full-blown outbreak if taken early enough.
+• Learn to recognise the signs.
+Pay close attention to any symptoms that could indicate the herpes virus is reactivating, such as tingling, itching, or pain in the genital area or lips and start treatment with herpes gel the minute you notice an outbreak.

 Living With Herpes: What You Need to Know